PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Introduction

 Despite the real successes of all these different schemes, there remain significant barriers to their employment on many kinds of problems.
 Multiblocks must fit smoothly against one another in a fixed configuration, while embedded boundaries require Cartesian grids.
 Neither of these allows relative motion of the cell blocks.
 Most importantly, none of the methods introduced so far achieves the simplification and efficiency gains that arise from following moving regions' physics in their own reference frames.

 The advantages of working in the most suitable reference frame can be substantial.
-Consider, for example, a hydrodynamics problem in which structure A, containing only subsonic motions relative to its own center-of-mass that vary on short lengthscales, moves supersonically within a larger background fluid B with longer gradient scales.
+Consider, for example, a hydrodynamics problem in which structure A, containing only motions subsonic relative to its own center-of-mass and varying on short lengthscales, moves supersonically within a larger background fluid B with longer gradient scales.
 If such a problem were treated with a moving grid scheme, the time-step within region A would be severely limited by its supersonic velocity and its small cell sizes; transformation to the moving frame could reduce the number of time-steps required by a large factor.
 Numerical accuracy would also be substantially improved as there would be no need to perform numerous close subtractions of velocities in order to find the relative velocities between cells.

 Analogous advantages can stem from equation simplification.
 Suppose, for example, that in the moving region there is a diffusive transport process that is unimportant in the background.
 Treating this transport process in the moving frame eliminates what would otherwise be a large, unnecessary, advective flux.
-If the velocity contrast between the regions approaches the relativistic level, treating everything in the background frame introduces serious conceptual problems because true diffusion problems cannot be formulated covariantly; transformation to a frame in which local motions are slow permits a clean use of the local Newtonian limit in which diffusive transport is mathematically consistent.
+If the velocity contrast between the regions approaches the relativistic level, treating everything in the background frame introduces serious conceptual problems: because classical diffusion causes instantaneous transmission of information \citep{MF1953,Narayan1992}, such problems cannot be formulated covariantly.
+Transformation to a frame in which local motions are slow permits a clean use of the local Newtonian limit in which diffusive transport is mathematically consistent.